ambarishg/geospatial_azure/README.md

 # Overview

+## Problem

+**Socio Economic** Data  can be used by policy makers of the country to guide the administration for proper functioning of the country.
+Unfortunately the data is distributed in various formats such as shapefiles , tabular format.
+Insights and proper decision making is difficult since the data is not consolidated.
+The data is also not available to the decision makers in the format they can utilize

+## Solution / Idea

+# Current Implementation

 This project shows the **socio economic** data of Indian States.
 The data presently shown are
 * Scheduled Tribes,
 * Scheduled Caste,